Interactions-Nexus/Nexus-Wiki/private.md

 {.is-info}

 To unlock the account for automatically credit incoming transactions set (notifications=1).
 If it's not set you will have to manually credit the incoming transactions else it will be credited back to the sender's account after 7 days or the set expiry.
-This is the reversible transaction function working as designed.
+This is the reversible transaction function working as designed:

 ```
 nexus sessions/unlock/local pin=<pin> notifications=1 session=<sessionid>
 ```

-To check the full node metrics.
+To check the full node metrics:

 ```
 ./nexus system/get/metrics